AndreLion/facebook-weibo-login/README.md

 3. **Easily deploy and custom style.**
 All you have to do is paste a snippet javascript and css code into your website, and then a little extra backend work such as read/write from database.

+Something you should prepare beforehand:

+1. Your own website required a register/login function.
+2. Create a Facebook app and write down  it's ID.
+3. Create a Webio app and write down it's ID.
+4. A user table in database used for storing 3rd party user informatin.
+5. Skill of write backend language and rewrite CSS to adapt your own style.

+How to user: